Data Science Tutorial for Beginners

-Data Science is nothing short of magic and a data scientist is the magician who performs tricks with the data in his hat.
+Data Science is nothing short of magic and a data scientist is a magician who performs tricks with the data in his hat.
 Now, as magic is composed of different elements, similarly data science is an interdisciplinary field.
-You can consider data science to be an amalgamation of different fields such as: Data Manipulation, Data Visualization, Statistical Analysis and Machine Learning.
+You can consider data science to be an amalgamation of different fields such as Data Manipulation, Data Visualization, Statistical Analysis, and Machine Learning.
 Each of these sub-domains is equally important when it comes to data science.

 Now, let’s go ahead and understand each of these in detail.

 Let’s say, you are working with an employee dataset which comprises of 1000 columns and 1 million rows.
 Now, by just looking at the dataset, you would be overwhelmed.
 To make matters worse, your boss asks you to find out all the male employees whose salary is exactly $100,000.
 This definitely is a daunting task, isn’t it?
 So, how would you go about finding the solution?
 Would you manually go through each of these 1 million records and check the gender and salary of the employee?
 Well, that would be a time-consuming and stupid idea.

 So, what is the solution to this?
 Well, this is where data manipulation comes in.
 With the help of data manipulation techniques, you can find interesting insights from the raw data with minimal effort.
 Let’s take this example to understand this better.